-This class is designed in three units organized in modules.
-In each module you will complete the lectures first, followed by the labs and discussions.
-The lectures provide the background information for the labs and discussions.
-Each module will have an exam that will open near the end of the unit.
-Not all modules are the same length of time.
-Be sure to keep track of when each module opens and closes.
+In each Unit the lectures are meant to be covered first as they will provide context and foundational information for the labs and discussions.
+Each Unit will have an exam that will open near the end of the unit.
+Not all Units are the same length of time.
+Be sure to keep track of when each Unit opens and closes.
 We will be moving very quickly due to the nature of this course.
-Please stay on top of the material, as it would be very difficult to catch up at the last minute and you will not be allowed to submit materials once a Module closes.
+Please stay on top of the material, as it is very difficult to catch up at the last minute and you will not be allowed to submit materials once a Unit closes.

 Discussion and some labs require you to participate at specific times.
 These require student input and contribution to complete the task at hand.
 There will be assigned days for specific steps for each discussion and some labs.
-These dates will be laid out in the module overviews and in the assignments themselves.
+These dates will be laid out in the Unit overviews and in the assignments themselves.

-Dates and times for exams can be found in the course schedule.
+Dates and times for exams can be found in the course schedule, Unit overviews and numerous announcements.
 Each exam must be completed during the given exam times.
 Late exams will not count.